arthursw/wetlands/README.md

 **Wetlands** can create Conda environments on demand, install dependencies, and execute arbitrary code within them.
 This makes it easy to build *plugin systems* or integrate external modules into an application without dependency conflicts, as each environment remains isolated.

+For example, if your application needs to use both [Stardist](https://github.com/stardist/stardist) and [Cellpose](https://www.cellpose.org/), installing them in the same environment may not work due to conflicting dependencies.
+With Wetlands, you can create a dedicated environment for each library and run them both as needed from your main script.

 The name ***Wetlands*** comes from the tropical *environments* where anacondas thrive.

+[Appose Python](https://github.com/apposed/appose-python) is a great alternative to Wetlands.
+It even provides the ability to run Java environments (see [Appose Java](https://github.com/apposed/appose-java)) and share memory between the Python world and the Java world.
+There are other minor differences between the two libraries.
+For example, Wetlands provide a tool to debug external environments.

 ---